 Michael Comrie:

 Yeah.
 So that’s never easy obviously.
 And obviously a lot of people are very tuned into when will I be able to borrow again?
 So, first thing really, I remind them is, well, it’s good to work towards having good credit so you can borrow again and be approved for those important purchases in your life, a car, or a mortgage, or renting, et cetera.
 But I remind them of how long it took them in the first place to establish their credit.
 Over how many months and years they worked to create that good credit, so they are able to borrow in the first place.
-And I remind them that because nothing on their credit is permanent, it will all fall off, and they will be able to do it again.
+And I remind them that because nothing on your credit is permanent, you are always able to rebuild credit, no matter how bad it is.
 If you’ve done it once you can do it again.
 And now, especially you have learned how not to let it get out of control.
 Had you had that right information, or possibly education in the first place, you likely would have been able to manage it such that it never occurred.
 Now you have that, plus the knowledge of how to build it in the first place to borrow again.
 So now the vision for the future is brighter than it’s ever been.

 Tera: